Giralang walk directions

 Summary

 Giralang's open spaces are utilised to the max on this super dog friendly route.
 One of our longest walks, it also provides extensive safe off leash opportunities.
 The route follows a series of interconnected designated off leash parks comprising the inviting green and expansive Giralang Ovals, and the semi-bush parkland bordering the edges of suburbs Giralang and Kaleen.
 Some up and down hill walking is required but the reward of impressive mountain and city views makes it well worthwhile.
-We also provide directions for a shorter, flat option if you prefer.
-The walk starts and ends at the Kaleen Plaza shops featuring an excellent dog friendly café.
+The walk starts and ends at the small Giralang shops featuring a good dog friendly café.

-Parking - Georgina Street car parks around the shopping centre
+Parking - Canopus Crescent car parks around the shops

 Distractions - Potentially kangaroos